 If the UK leaves the EU without a deal, there may be changes that affect your business.

 It’s important that your business plans for changes ahead of the UK leaving the EU.
-Please visit Prepare for Brexit to find more detailed guidance on policy changes relevant to your sector and to sign up for updates.
+Please visit Prepare for Brexit to find more detailed guidance on policy changes relevant to your sector.

 Importing and exporting

 Preparing for disruption to trade at the UK-EU border

 Get a UK EORI number (this starts with GB) so you can continue to import or export goods and apply for authorisations that will make customs processes easier for you.

 Decide if you want to hire an import-export agent, or make the declarations yourself.

 Contact the organisation that moves your goods (for example, a haulage firm) to find out what information they need to make the declarations for your goods, or if you will need to make them yourself.

 Read the guidance on simplified customs procedures for trading with the EU if we leave without a deal.